 Success Coaches are available to all students and are prepared to assist with career planning, workforce interest tests, college information, advising and evaluation of degree audit, and transcript transfer evaluation.
-Veterans receiving educational benefits should see a Veterans' Success Coach located in the Veterans Services Office.
+Students receiving veteran benefits should consult with the Veterans Services Office.
 The following students are required to receive academic advising:

 - 1. Students who are entering GC for the first time.
 New students should contact the Advising Office for degree requirements and planning - 2.
 Students who have not met assessment requirements - 3.
 Students who are required to be enrolled in developmental courses - 4.
 Students who are on academic probation and/or students who are returning from academic suspension - 5.
 Students who desire to change an academic major, update degree audit, or transfer institution - 6.
-Students who are military veterans eligible for veteran's educational benefits will see a success coach located in the Veterans Services Office
+Students who are military veterans eligible for veteran's educational benefits should consult with the Veterans Services Office